777arc/PySDR/content/pluto.rst

 Hints:

-1. Try setting sdr.rx_buffer_size to the FFT size so that you always perform 1 FFT for each call to `sdr.rx()`.
+1. Try setting :code:`sdr.rx_buffer_size` to the FFT size so that you always perform 1 FFT for each call to :code:`sdr.rx()`.
 2. Build a 2d array to hold all the FFT results where each row is 1 FFT.
-A 2d array filled with zeros can be created with: `np.zeros((num_rows, fft_size))`.
-Access row i of the array with: `waterfall_2darray[i,:]`.
+A 2D array filled with zeros can be created with: :code:`np.zeros((num_rows, fft_size))`.
+Access row :code:`i` of the array with: :code:`waterfall_2darray[i,:]`.
-3. `plt.imshow()` is a convenient way to display a 2d array.
+3. :code:`plt.imshow()` is a convenient way to display a 2d array.
 It scales the color automatically.

 As a stretch goal, make the spectrogram update live.